 It doesn’t take long for livestock to feel the impact of heat stress when they are removed from the comforts of a temperature-controlled environment.
 It is essential to think about this prior to leaving for a show.
 For cattle that have been kept in a cooler it is very important to raise the temperature of the cooler a week to 10 days ahead, every day slowly increasing the thermostat to help them acclimate.
 Taking them straight from a cooler to a hot show will cause extreme stress which will ruin your opportunity for success.

-BioZyme Inc., maker of Sure Champ®, has developed supplements to help your animals regulate their body temperatures, naturally.
-It’s newest product, Sure Champ Extreme with Climate Control is a daily top-dress supplement that is formulated for cattle, hogs, sheep and goats and designed to help eliminate heat stress in the animals due to increased temperatures, high humidity or extreme shifts in temperatures or climate.
+BioZyme Inc., makers of Sure Champ® and Vita Charge®, have developed supplements to help your animals regulate their body temperatures, naturally.
+Sure Champ Extreme with Climate Control is a daily top-dress supplement that is formulated for cattle, hogs, sheep and goats and designed to help eliminate heat stress in the animals due to increased temperatures, high humidity or extreme shifts in temperatures or climate.
 In addition to Amaferm, a natural prebiotic that helps maximize the nutritional value of feed, it contains plant extracts that support the animal’s ability to maintain normal body temperatures.
 Extreme also contains garlic, a natural insect repellent.

-Sure Champ Climate Control Paste was introduced in 2017, and helps all show livestock species handle heat stress by lowering the animal’s body temperature in a safe, fast and natural way.
-We suggest starting the paste a week to 10 days before a show and keeping livestock on the paste through the show to keep them more relaxed, cool and comfortable, resulting in better appetite and higher energy levels allowing them to look their best on show day
+Vita Charge® Climate Control Gel helps all show livestock species handle heat stress by lowering the animal’s body temperature in a safe, fast and natural way.
+We suggest starting the gel a week to 10 days before a show and keeping livestock on the gel through the show to keep them more relaxed, cool and comfortable, resulting in better appetite and higher energy levels allowing them to look their best on show day

 Most importantly once you arrive to the show it’s critical to maintain the same schedule of caring for your stock.
 Continue to feed early and maintain body temperature by keeping animals rinsed regularly and under fans.
 It’s easy to get excited to see your friends and lose focus on your projects, but lots of preparation and time have been put into your animals so it’s critical to continue your same routine at the show that you have done at home.
 Heat stress can be a challenge at shows but can also be turned into an advantage for those who prepare properly.
 Stay positive, stay cool and prep to win!